How do I order a background check?

 What is the turnaround time for my order?

 The average turnaround time for a report is 24 to 48 hours depending on the searches that you have ordered.
-If you need to know how long a particular applicant is going to take please contact a member of the Operations Team at (402) 933-9999 or (800) 608-3645.
+If you need to know how long a particular applicant is going to take please contact a member of the Operations Team at (800) 608-3645.

 Do applicants need to sign a release form before I can conduct a background check?

-In order to stay compliant with the Fair Credit Reporting Act and your One Source Client Service Agreement, you must obtain a release from the applicant before ordering your background check.
-If you have any questions about which release form to use or how to request multiple services on an employee please contact the One Source Client Relations Team.
+In order to stay compliant with the Fair Credit Reporting Act and your One Source Client Service Agreement, you must obtain a signed release form from the applicant before ordering your background check.
+If you have any questions about which release form to use or how to request multiple services on an employee please contact One Source Client Relations.